DavidArtukovic/tpps-ba/docs/notes/02_labbook.md

 # Open Tasks
 - [ ] Derive algebraic expressions for the inclusion of the convection term.
+- [ ] Go through all scripts, update indexing and comments.
 - [ ] Integrate the free convection into the existing Matlab code.

 ---